 Expecting company for dinner?
-Impress your guests and be a kitchen superstar by turning bought jar sauce into homemade sauce in 5 easy steps!
+Impress your guests and be a kitchen superstar by turning store bought pasta sauce into homemade sauce in 5 easy steps!

 Making homemade pasta sauce does not have to be difficult.
 Especially if you “cheat” a little by using store bought jar sauce along with some other fabulous ingredients.
 That’s how my dad does it and it’s always delicious!
 I’m here today to give away his secrets so that you can turn a jar of store bought pasta sauce into a mouthwatering “homemade” pasta sauce.